Arunnpuram/TradingBot/README.md

 ## 👥 Contributing

 I welcome contributions to enhance the bot's capabilities and support.
-Please review our contributing guidelines.
+Please reach out to me on arunpuram@outlook.com

 ## 📫 Contact